lawlrenz/crumble/README.rst

 ============================
 This is a crossplatform commandline tool, written in Python, which can disassemble 32bit PE files and save the results as a .json file.

-The results are not yet perfect, as well as the output ist not working so far.
+The results are far away from perfect, as well as the output ist not working so far.

 Installation
 ------------